-Puglia – Famous Italian dishes from Bari, Brindisi, Lecce and the rest of Puglia region
+Puglia – Famous Italian dishes from Bari, Brindisi, Lecce and the rest of the Puglia region

-This is a must to eat in Italy if you are visiting the southern Puglia region.
+This is the Italian for turnip greens orecchiette pasta and it’s a must to eat in Italy if you are visiting the southern Puglia region.
 Orecchiette is a type of local fresh pasta with a round shape that reminds of little ears, hence the name.
-If you are in Bari, get to the old town and in the Arco Basso street, you will the local women sitting in front of their door making orecchiette.
+If you are in Bari, get to the old town and on Arco Basso street, you will the local women sitting in front of their door making orecchiette.

 In Puglia, you will find this pasta with a delicious turnip tops green sauce where the initial sauteed includes chili pepper and anchovies.
 It’s a typical recipe from the Bari area but you can find it in restaurants all over the region.

 This is a typical dish from the Foggia province in the Puglia region and consists of meat of sheep, goat or veal seasoned with salt, chili pepper, garlic and fennel seeds and let dry under the sun for a couple of weeks.
 You can eat it either grilled or raw and depending on the age of the animal, it’s going to carry a more delicate or rougher taste.